 Day 20: Shenkele Game Reserve, Awassa

 This morning we return to the road that leads back up the Rift Valley.
-We cross fertile land planted with bananas, cereals and tobacco inhabited first by the Oromo people and then by the Sidamo.
+We cross fertile land planted with bananas, cereals and tobacco, inhabited first by the Oromo people and then by the Sidamo.
 All kinds of fruit are sold along the roadside.
 After lunch we visit the gorgeous landscape of Shenkele Game Reserve, which is protecting the last pocket of the original Ethiopian savannah.
-We have a great viewing opportunity to see large herds of the endemic and beautiful antilope, called Swayne's Hartebeast, one of the rarest animals in of all Africa, with a population less than 700.
+We have a great viewing opportunity to see large herds of the endemic and beautiful antilope, called Swayne's hartebeest, one of the rarest animals in of all Africa, with a population less than 700.
 Shenkelle is virtually the only place of the world where you can see this elegant antilope.
 We make our way to the regional capital, Awassa.
 It is located at 1685 m (6119 ft) and sits at the edge of the smallest lake in the Ethiopian Rift Valley.
-Overnight in Awassa.

 Day 21: Fish Market and Lake Awassa